Bridging the Gap between Continuous and Informative Discrete Representations by Random Product Quantization: Introduction

 The contributions of this work can be summarized as follows: \begin{itemize} \item \textbf{We propose a speech representation discretization method based on PQ.} PQ divides continuous representations into multiple low-dimensional sub-vectors, which are then independently quantized and merged.
 Compared to the widely used K-means clustering, PQ effectively reduces information loss during the discretization process.

 \item \textbf{We introduce RPQ for speech representation discretization.} RPQ constructs multiple low-dimensional sub-vectors by randomly selecting different subsets of dimensions from the continuous SSL feature space.
-This increases the diversity among sub-vectors and allows the resulting discrete representations to better capture the rich distribution of speech features.
+This increases the diversity among sub-vectors and allows the resulting discrete representations to more effectively capture the rich distribution of speech features.

-\item \textbf{We conduct a thorough theoretical analysis of RPQ.} By decomposing the quantization error, we demonstrate that its total error is upper-bounded by that of a single K-means quantizer.
+\item \textbf{We conduct a thorough theoretical analysis of RPQ.} By decomposing the quantization error, we derive the error lower bound of RPQ under limiting conditions.
 This analysis also provides guidance for parameter selection in RPQ. \end{itemize}

+In the following, Section \ref{related} categorizes discrete representations into two types and reviews related work for each.
+Section \ref{sec:framework} describes the speech recognition framework based on the discrete representation.
+Section \ref{propose} describes our proposed representation discretization based on PQ and RPQ in detail and conducts a theoretical analysis of the proposed method.
+Section \ref{experiment} conducts experiments and analyzes the experimental results to validate the effectiveness of our proposed methods.
+Finally, section \ref{conclusion} summarizes the whole paper.